 Kylie Jacobsen is an assistant professor of writing at Grand Valley State University in Michigan, where she teaches classes in professional, business, and web writing as well as document design and production.
 She serves as the president of the Michigan Great Lakes Chapter and chairs the Scholarship Committee.

 Carolyn Klinger is a technical writer and Confluence administrator at the Frederick National Laboratory for Cancer Research.
 She is an STC Fellow of and a Certified Professional Technical Communicator.

 New Attendee Experience

 Christina Mayr is an Information Architect and manager of the IT Documentation Team at Epic Games.
 Much more than a technical writer, Christina has spent the last 10 years mentoring, teaching, and sharing her knowledge with others.
 Since graduating from East Carolina University with a Master’s in Technical and Professional Communication, Christina has worked as a technical writer, editor, or information architect in the pharmaceutical, state government, manufacturing, and hardware and software industries in central North Carolina.
 Whatever her title, Christina always aimed to simplify complex information and provide it when, where, and how users needed it.

-Christina has been a leader in the Carolina Chapter of the Society for Technical Communication since 2008 while also serving as a mentor, frequent presenter, Competitions Manager, blog writer, and self-proclaimed Chapter Ambassador.
+Christina has been a leader in the Carolina Chapter since 2008 while also serving as a mentor, frequent presenter, Competitions Manager, blog writer, and self-proclaimed Chapter Ambassador.
 When she’s not working or volunteering, you can find Christina reviewing resumes, learning something new, chasing her two littles somewhere outdoors, or attempting to organize her closet, again.